For-Profit College Group Sued as U.S. Lays Out Wide Fraud

 By TAMAR LEWIN August 8, 2011

-DEVRY IS NEXT!.
-The Department of Justice is currently reviewing the many complaints from students & whistle-blower employees".
-DeVry University & other for-profit schools educate less than 10 percent of all college students but get 25 percent of all Pell grants, he said?.
-For-profit school students make up 44 percent of the defaults;.
-Part of this is due to the fact that for-profit schools' consumer base are disproportionately poor students and students of color who are the first in their families to go to college?.
+DEVRY IS NEXT.
+The Department of Justice is currently reviewing the many complaints from students & whistle-blower employees.
+DeVry University & other for-profit schools educate less than 10 percent of all college students but get 25 percent of all Pell grants, he said.
+For-profit school students make up 44 percent of the federal student loan defaults.
+Part of this is due to the fact that for-profit schools' consumer base are disproportionately poor students and students of color who are the first in their families to go to college.

 Too many students are paying $20,000 to $30,000 for associate's degrees but their diplomas aren't landing them jobs.

 "They're no more employable than they were before and now they're deep in debt," said Durbin, the assistant Senate majority leader.